 He went hitless in his 16 spot-duty bats in his first two years before becoming a regular player as a junior and captain as a senior.
-Nussbaum said that experience of setting goals, working hard and patience has served him well as a lawyer.
+Nussbaum said that experience of setting goals, working hard and being patient has served him well as a lawyer.

 Mainieri, who went on to win a national championship at LSU after 12 seasons with the Irish, teased that Nussbaum and Perconte may not have been the most gifted natural athletes, but they still found a way to lead the team to big victories.